Starli0n/SublimeUser/README.md

 	- http://aspn.activestate.com/ASPN/Downloads/Komodo/RemoteDebugging
 - Unarchive the downloaded file
 - Enter the appropriated directory and find the file named "xdebug.so"
-- In Finder, press Cmd+Shift+G and paste this directory
+- In Finder, press Super+Shift+G and paste this directory
 	- `/usr/lib/php/extensions/no-debug-non-zts-20090626/`
 - Drag & Drop "xdebug.so" file to this directory
 - Open php.ini normaly there `/private/etc/php.ini`